 Below is a neodymium N52 magnet that weighs under 2lbs but has a pull force of 500lbs.
 This one is made to have a countersunk screw fastened to it which makes it easy to attach an eyebolt to securely tie the line.
 Be sure to use loctite so the eyebolt doesn’t unscrew.

-Here’s a really cool video showing how strong this magnet really is (must watch):
+Here’s a really cool video showing this magnet in action (must watch):

 Best Rope For Magnet Fishing